Murder of Meredith Kercher: Italian criminal procedure

-In Italy, individuals accused of any crime are considered innocent until proven guilty, although the defendant may be held in detention.
-Unless the accused opts for a fast-track trial, murder cases are heard by a corte d'assise or court of assizes .
+In Italy, as in most countries, individuals accused of any crime are considered innocent until proven guilty, although the defendant may be held in detention.
+Unless the accused opts for a fast-track trial, murder cases are heard by a corte d'assise or court of assizes.
 This court has jurisdiction to try the most serious crimes, i.e., those crimes whose maximum penalty begins at 24 years in prison.
 A guilty verdict is not regarded as a definitive conviction until the accused has exhausted the appeals process, regardless of the number of times the defendant has been put on trial.

 Italian trials can last many months and have long gaps between hearings; the first trial of Knox and Sollecito was heard two days a week, for three weeks a month.
 If found guilty, a defendant is guaranteed what is in effect a retrial, where all evidence and witnesses can be re-examined.

 A verdict can be overturned by the Italian supreme court, the Corte di Cassazione (cassation is the annulment of a judicial decision), which considers written briefs.
 If the Corte di Cassazione overturns a verdict, it explains which legal principles were violated by the lower court, which in turn must abide by the ruling when retrying the case.
 If the Corte di Cassazione upholds a guilty verdict of the appeal trial, the conviction becomes definitive, the appeals process is exhausted, and any sentence is served.

 Rudy Guede

+Early life

 Rudy Hermann Guede (born 26 December 1986, Abidjan, Ivory Coast) was 20 years old at the time of the murder.
-He had lived in Perugia since the age of five.
-In Italy, Guede was raised with the help of his school teachers, a local priest, and others.
+He had lived in Perugia since the age of five with his polygamous immigrant father.
+In Italy, Guede was mostly raised with the help of his school teachers, a local priest, and others.
 Guede's father returned to Ivory Coast in 2004.
-Guede, then aged 17, was adopted by a wealthy Perugian family.
+Rudy drifted and was fed, clothed, and housed by an informal group of well-meaning households, until the age of 17 when he was adopted by a wealthy Perugian family.
 He played basketball for the Perugia youth team in the 2004–2005 season.

-Guede said that he had met a couple of the Italian men from the lower level of Via della Pergola 7 while spending evenings at the basketball court in the Piazza Grimana.
-In mid-2007, his adoptive family asked him to leave their home.
+Guede repeatedly skipped school, and he did not show any interest in the jobs that his adoptive family arranged for him.
+His adoptive family asked him to leave their home in mid-2007.